icaroquadra/curso-python/README.md

 # curso-python
-Curso da Olist e Cynq de Python
+Python labs with Olist and Cinq

-install the python 3.7
+Install the python 3.7
-verify the version
+Verify the version with the command:

 python --version
 python3 --version
 python3.7 --version

-run the
-python3 -m venv .venv
+Run the command to create your .venv file python3 -m venv .venv

-verify the new folder .venv
+Verify the new folder .venv

-run the
-source .venv/bin/activate
+Run command to active the source source .venv/bin/activate

-verify the pip version
+Verify the pip version
 pip --version

 version 19.03

+Run the interative mod with the command python